nicholas-leonard/dp/doc/data.md

 <a name="dp.BaseTensor"/>
 ## BaseTensor ##
 Abstract class to allow for the use of CompositeTensors in models.
+Adapter (design pattern) for torch.Tensor.

 <a name="dp.DataTensor"/>
 ## DataTensor ##